twogg-git/k8s-intro/README.md

 - Hosted APIs now are available at: http://localhost:8001
 - To get the version: http://localhost:8001/version

-The API server will automatically create an endpoint for each pod, based on the pod name, that is also accessible through the proxy.
+The API server will automatically create an endpoint for each pod, based on the pod name.

 ```sh
 # First we need to get the Pod name, and we'll store in the environment variable POD_NAME